 53. Speaking frankly with whom is thinking about being born

-To speak of the “autonomy” of a non-being only makes sense if it is reconstructed by means of what in bioethics has been called hypothetical “retroactive arguments”, used, for example, in the case of brainless babies. (“If you were to live without a brain, and you could choose, would you still want to be born?”).
+To speak of the “autonomy” of a non-being only makes sense if it is reconstructed by means of what in bioethics has been called hypothetical “retroactive arguments,” used, for example, in the case of the abortion of anencephalic babies. (“If you were to live without a brain, and you could choose, would you still want to be born?”)
 Why could we not make retroactive arguments also in the case of non-beings (who not only do not have brains, but have no body or anything)?

-(Incidentally, the moral problem of procreation is significantly different from the moral problem of abortion.)
-By aborting, we already have an existing being at some point in its development process, and no longer a non-being.
-We kill someone when we abort—this is the famous bioethical polemic —but we can certainly say that we do not kill anyone when we abstain.
-In its strictly manipulative aspect, abortion is closer to procreation than to abstention: once generated, it is the parents who pragmatically decide if the child is going to live or not.
-Only metaphorically, abstention could be seen as a kind of radical abortion.
-Only the resource to the retrospective argument seems clearly common, because both the non-being and the fetus can not speak for themselves—albeit for different reasons—and that is why they have to be “represented”.).
+(Incidentally, the moral problem of procreation is significantly different from the moral problem of abortion.
+When aborting, we already have an existing being at some point in its development process, and no longer a non-being.
+It is hard to say if we kill someone when we abort—this is the famous bioethical controversy—but we can certainly say that we do not kill anyone when we abstain from procreation.
+In its strictly manipulative aspect, abortion is closer to procreation than to abstention: once created, it is the parents who pragmatically decide if the child is going to live or not.
+Only metaphorically could abstention be seen as a kind of radical abortion.
+Only the resource to the retrospective argument seems clearly the same, because both the non-being and the fetus cannot speak for themselves—albeit for different reasons—and that is why they have to be “represented” by someone else.)

-The usual retroactive arguments of bioethics seem to me, in general, to be entirely intra-wordly.
-My point is that they should also include ontological considerations in these conjectures, and say things such as: “If you could choose, would you accept to live a life in which you are subject to fall ill, suffer, and die at any time?”
-(Suppose, in the conjecture, we could show them the film Johnny got his gun, by Dalton Trumbo).
+The usual retroactive arguments in Bioethics seem to me, in general, to be entirely grounded in the intra-world.
+My point is that they should also include ontological considerations in these conjectures, and say things such as: “If you could choose, would you accept to live a life in which you are subject to becoming ill, suffering, and dying at any time?”
+(Suppose that, in the conjecture, we could show to the non-being the film Johnny got his gun, by Dalton Trumbo.)

-These ontological considerations should already apply in the case of the brainless baby.
+These ontological considerations should already apply in the case of the anencephalic baby.
 To be born without a brain is the mortality of being manifesting already very early, not needing years to be consummated.
-From the structural point of view, we could consider any possible being as a potential brainless baby, or as a potential terminal patient: there are no differences between them that are not purely intra-wordly.
+From the structural point of view, we could consider any possible being as a potential anencephalic baby, or as a potential terminal patient: there are no differences between them that are not purely intra-worldly.

-An autonomy thus reconstructed, with all the relevant information (ontic and ontological), is something that we should respect.
-(A non-being needs information).
-And, based on this autonomy, to think that refraining from procreation is the best way (from a strictly moral point of view).
+A reconstructed autonomy like this, with all the relevant information (ontic and ontological), is something that we should respect.
+(A non-being needs information); and, based on this autonomy, to think that refraining from procreation is the best option from a strictly moral point of view.

-I said that this line was not completely independent of the others and now I can say why: I refrain from giving birth to someone because they, in full autonomy, would choose not to be born in a disvalued world (first line) where they will be manipulated and forced to manipulate (second line).
-But is this well thought out?
+I said that this line is not completely independent of the others and now I can say why: I refrain from giving birth to someone because they, in full autonomy, would choose not to be born in a valueless world (first line) where they will be manipulated and forced to manipulate (second line).
+But is all this correctly thought out?

 54. Quality of a rational agent

 Would a genuinely rational agent choose to be born?
-My argument against R. M. Hare can be reread in the Critique of Affirmative Morality (especially on pages 207 et seq), partially repeated in my article A Ética Analítica diante da questão do Nascimento, a Morte e o Valor da Vida Humana (Goiânia, 1997).
+My argument against R. M. Hare can be reread in the Critique of Affirmative Morality (especially on pages 207 et ff), partially repeated in my article A Ética Analítica diante da questão do Nascimento, a Morte e o Valor da Vida Humana (Goiânia, 1997).
 There I suggest that in the experiment where the non-being is magically consulted about their possible birth, Hare is mistaken in assuming uncritically that “they” would undoubtedly choose to be born.
-(This is the usual affirmative trend).
-For let’s suppose that they are human, that is, a rational creature capable of pondering reasons.
+(This is the usual affirmative trend.)
+Let us suppose that we are talking about a human being, that is, a rational creature capable of pondering reasons.

 The information that is given to this possible being in Hare’s experiment is incomplete and biased.
-We should also tell them that if they are born, they will have no guarantee of being born without problems; that if they manage to be born without problems, they will almost surely suffer from many intra-wordly evils; that if they manage to get rid of them (and this is intra-wordly possible, even if difficult), we can not give them any guarantee as to the length of their life or the type of death they will have, as well as having to suffer the death of those who they come to love and to have their death suffered by those who love them (if they are lucky enough to love someone and to be loved by someone else, which is also not guaranteed).
+We should also tell them that if they are born, they will have no guarantee of being born without problems; that if they manage to be born without problems, they will almost surely suffer from many intra-worldly evils; that if they manage to avoid them (and this is possible in the intra-world, even if difficult), we cannot give them any guarantee about the length of their life nor about the kind of death they will have, and they will also have to suffer the death of those they come to love and their death will be suffered by those who love them (if they are lucky enough to love someone and to be loved by someone, which is also not guaranteed).

-They must be told that if they avoid some violent accidental death, they will decay in a rather scarce number of years (as well as the people they love and care about), and that they have a high chance of becoming a terminal patient that can suffer terribly until the time of their demise.
-If it is still possible for the non-being, after having assimilated all this information, to choose to be born, could we not nourish well-founded doubts about its quality as a “rational agent”?
+They must be told that if they manage to avoid a violent accidental death, they will decay in a few years (just as the people they love and care about), and that they have a high chance of becoming a terminally ill patient who could suffer terribly until the time of their demise.
+If it is still possible for the non-being, after having assimilated all this information, to choose to be born, could we not harbor well-founded doubts about their quality as a “rational agent”?

 55. Being born without the brain or using the brain to not be born?

-In fact, by not giving birth to anyone, I follow the same principle of avoidance of pain and moral disqualification that I follow when I do not allow the brainless child to be born or to continue living: when I abstain, among other things, I radically free my possible child even from the possibility of being a brainless child.
+In fact, by not giving birth to anyone, I follow the same principle of avoidance of pain and moral impediment that I follow when I do not allow the anencephalic child to be born or to continue living: when I abstain, among other things, I radically free my possible child even from the possibility of being an anencephalic child.

 In this case I am not deciding for anyone, I am not transgressing any real autonomy, as in procreation.
 Abstention is more likely to be morally justified in terms of a prior ontological-structural consideration of the available data.

-(Of course, we are always talking about structural abstention, which takes into account the suffering of the unborn, and not of intra-wordly abstentions, that could suffer from the same moral problems as procreations: not having children so they do not bother us in our professional life is as manipulative as having them to look after us in old age).
+(Of course, we are always talking about structural abstention, which takes into account the suffering of the unborn; we are not talking of intra-worldly abstentions, that could have from the same moral problems as procreations: not having children so they do not bother us in our professional life is as manipulative as having them to look after us in old age.)

 56. Respect for the non-being of others

-One may say, “You believe that life is good enough for you to live (because you do not commit suicide), but you do not consider it good enough for others to live (you do not have children)”.
+One may say, “You believe that life is good enough for you to live (because you do not commit suicide), but you do not consider it good enough for others to live (you do not have children).”
 I do not think life is good for those who are already alive.
-Only that they have with the ontological disvalue a different relation from that of the non-living, the possible beings.
+I only think that they have with the ontological lack of value a different relation compared with the non-living, the possible beings.
 Life is never good, but the living can keep it within the limits of tolerability.
-But it does not make sense to give birth to someone for them to keep their life on the edge of tolerability.
-None of the things I say to myself to “continue” are of any worth for someone who is not yet.
+But it does not make any sense to give birth to someone for them to keep their life on the edge of tolerability.
+None of the things I say to myself to continue living are of any worth for someone who does not yet exist.

 It seems that, as Cioran saw it, the radically wrong is to have been born, or simply to be.
-Not even being immortally would avoid the problem of being.
+Not even immortally would one avoid the problem of being.

 58. Too late!

-None of my actions, not even the one that can most radically move towards the protection of the other, can somehow fail to hurt.
-By living, I already bother.
-(Levinas has intuitions in this sense, which I knew long after having had them by myself).
+None of my actions, not even those that can most radically move towards the protection of others, can fail to hurt some way or another.
+By living, I already bother others.
+(Levinas has intuitions in this sense, which I read long after having had them by myself.)
 I am already a being who must abstain.
-To be wholly moral, I should not be here to abstain or to commit suicide. (“Suicide is no good: it does not erase the fact of having been”, Max Frisch, Voyager.)
-It could be said: “Procreation is not good: it does not erase the fact of having to be”.
-Others should have thought of my non-birth.
-Now it’s too late.
+To be wholly moral, I should not be here to abstain or to commit suicide. (“Suicide is not worth it: it does not erase the fact of one having existed,” Max Frisch, “The Voyager.“) It could be said: “Procreation is not worth it: it does not erase the fact of one having to exist.”
+Others should have thought of my non-birth earlier.
+Now it is too late.

 59. No way out?

 The terrible structure of the world threatens us with the possibility that abstention may also be aggressive and manipulative.
-Perhaps the situation has no way out, and both when we procreate and when we refrain from procreating, we are equally immoral.
-For by not giving birth to someone, are we not already deciding for them?
-Would not abstention also be a manipulation and therefore we will be doomed to manipulate?
+Perhaps the situation has no way out, and both when we procreate and when we refrain from procreation, we are equally immoral.
+By not giving birth to someone, are we not already deciding for them?
+Would abstention not also be a manipulation and therefore we will be doomed to manipulate?

 Life is inherently mortal, but should we not be against abstention for offending autonomy?
-Should not each one decide how they prefer to live the mortality of their being and, therefore, would it not be ethical to let them be born and to decide for themselves?
-To give birth to someone is part of the life project of the parents; but not giving birth to someone does not belong equally to the life project of those who abstain?
+Should each person not decide how they prefer to live the mortality of their being and, therefore, would it not be ethical to let them be born and let them decide for themselves?
+Giving birth to someone is part of a life project of the parents; but does not giving birth to someone not belong equally to the life project of those who abstain?

-Affirmative thinkers (such as Peter Singer) argue that people would choose to live a healthy and “normal” life, and not live a life of “poor quality”, full of suffering and without possibilities of development.
-In the ontological-structural perspective assumed by negative ethics, this changes a little: it is not ruled out that, with the relevant information, someone chooses not to live even a healthy and “normal” life, of “good quality”, by the fact that this life is pervaded by the mortality of being, the rubbing, the friction, the deterioration, the pain.
+Affirmative thinkers (such as Peter Singer) argue that people would choose to live a healthy and “normal” life, and not live a life of “poor quality,” full of suffering and without possibilities of development.
+In the ontological-structural perspective adopted by negative ethics, this changes a little: it is not ruled out that, with the relevant information, someone chooses not to live even a healthy and “normal” life, of “good quality,” by the fact that this life is pervaded by the mortality of being, the rubbing, the friction, the decay, the pain.